sutherlandpb/RPSAttack/README.md

 Rock beats Scissors
 Scissors beats Paper

-Non-combatant pieces are "junk" junk is destroyed by having a destroy even happen next to it.
+Non-combatant pieces are "junk" junk is destroyed by havinga block of the same color explode next to it.

 Pieces at rest do not destroy other pieces, only a swap toward a weak piece can trigger destruction.